 The data on meridian arcs used by Boscovich was crucial in determining the shape and size of the Earth.
 He combined data from five locations:

-The arc length is measured in toises.
-A toise is a pre-metric unit of length approximately equal to 6.39 feet.
-It is clear from the table and from the table and from the plot that the the arc length goes up as the latitude increases and the relationship between the arc length and the sine squared of the latitude is approximately linear and the relationship is \[
+The arc length is measured in toises, a pre-metric unit of about 6.39 feet.
+Both the table and the plot show that arc length increases with latitude and that its relationship to \(\sin^{2}\theta\) is approximately linear: \[

 \text{Arc Length} = \beta_0 + \beta_1 \sin^2 \theta